collective/collective.dancing/docs/README.txt

 password are ``admin``.

 **Note**: You must not set up this ClockServer on more than one instance.
-The processing makes sure it's not invoked twice by using file locking.
+The processing makes sure it's not invoked twice at the same time by using file locking.

 Contact us
 ==========